Watch the ASCO Journey video above to see the conditions the boys were living in.

 Originally structured as a local CBO, the project is now registered as a Ugandan International NGO called Get Involved with African Street Children (GI ASCO) (reg. no. 9015).
 The overall project director is Sarah Kelly, a UK trained social worker.
 The local project director is Gerald Wandera, and the project provides jobs for 11 people in Jinja.

 GI ASCO’s address is Plot 1, Nalufenya Close, Jinja, Uganda

 We need your help!

 GI ASCO needs as much financial and practical support as possible.
-You can do this in a number of ways – by volunteering in Uganda, fundraising in the UK, sponsoring one of the boys, making a one off cash donation, donating clothes, books, pens or other teaching materials resources or simply telling your family and friends about the project.
+You can do this in a number of ways – by volunteering in Uganda, fundraising in the UK, becoming a regular sponsor, making a one off cash donation, donating clothes, books, pens or other teaching materials resources or simply telling your family and friends about the project.

 To see the GI ASCO Facebook page, click here

 If you would like a copy of the latest GI ASCO newsletter, contact us at email@example.com